 Why do this problem?

-You could use this jigsaw as a whole class activity on an interactive whiteboard, inviting children to explain how they would start and going on to complete the task altogether.
+You could use one of these jigsaws as a whole class activity on an interactive whiteboard, inviting children to explain how they would start and going on to complete the task altogether.

-Alternatively, you could introduce the jigsaw to the whole group and then ask them to complete it in pairs, either at computers or by printing off and cutting out this sheet of the grid and pieces.
+Alternatively, you could introduce a jigsaw to the whole group and then ask them to complete it in pairs, either at computers or by printing off and cutting out the sheets (Puzzle 1

 Which piece has the lowest number on it?